A collaboration with YouTube Shorts to deliver responsible GenAI tools for mobile-first creators.

 While most GenAI tools race to create for you, YouTube Shorts set out to challenge the norm—integrating AI not where it’s easiest, but where it could make a difference.

-We built a modular system that works with creators, not around them; offering structure when they’re stuck, direction when they’re drifting, and momentum when they’re ready to move.
+We built a modular system that works with creators, not around them; offering structure when they’re stuck, direction when they’re drifting, and momentum when they’re ready.